Frequently asked questions by inbound students.

 How do I get my Erasmus+ form signed?

-If your home university has asked you to have an Erasmus+ form signed at the beginning of the semester, for example a 'Certificate of Arrival', then visit the Student Services Information Desk (SSiD) on Level 3 of the Students Union building.
+If your home university has asked you to have an Erasmus+ form signed at the beginning of the semester, for example a 'Certificate of Arrival', then visit the Student Services Information Desk (SSiD) webpages for more information.

 The staff at SSiD are authorised to sign most Erasmus+ forms, but Learning Agreements will need to be signed by the departmental Erasmus tutor.